wikiepeidia/duplicate-file-finding-script/README.md

 ### V1.4
 - Build 19 - Copilot - 8/1/2024
   - The ability to handle 1000+ files has been upgraded, as well as most bugs are gone.
+### V1.5
+- Build XX - Copilot - 8/1/2024
+  - Post message support, now has ability to whether move,copy or delete the duped files.
+  - However if a file has multiple dupes, then you might want to run a few times.

 ## Beta Releases
 ### V1 Python Development
 - Build 1-3, Chat GPT, 8/1/2024